KLIPY-com/klipy-ios-demo-app/README.md

 2. Open `KlipyiOS-demo.xcodeproj` in Xcode
 3. Install dependencies using Swift Package Manager (automatically handled by Xcode)
 4. Build and run on a simulator or device

-## Documentation

-For more detailed information about specific modules, please refer to the individual README files linked in the [Core Modules](#core-modules) section.